mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```
-Now, the user can initiate a "flat start" without interfering with the input data.
-This can be easily done as follows:
+Now, the user can initiate a "flat start", this can be easily done as follows:
 ```@example initializeACPowerFlowFlat
 for i = 1:system.bus.number
     system.bus.voltage.magnitude[i] = 1.0